openactive/website/README.md

 ## Contribution

-To make changes to the redirect configuration of www.openactive.io, simply propose a PR for the change
+To make changes to the redirect configuration of www.openactive.io, simply propose a PR for the proposed change.

 The `master` branch represents the current state of redirects on the live website.